infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 ## Latest (In development)
 ### Features
-- Add singleton config to collection metrics task (#17)
+- Set the metric collection task to singleton mode (#17)

 ### Breaking changes

 ### Bug fix
-- Fix collect cluster stats metric in node stats collection task (#17)
+- Remove the collection of cluster stats metric in node stats collection task (#17)
-- Fix main switch of collection elastic metric is not work (#17)
+- Fix the main switch of the cluster metric is not work (#17)

 ### Improvements